Skip to main content

 • Pricing available upon request

 Swif.ai is a Mobile Device Management (MDM) software that prioritizes compliance and security for diverse operating systems.
-It provides tools for unified device management, ensuring that your organization's devices are secure and compliant with industry standards.
+It provides tools for unified device management, keeping your organization's devices secure and compliant with industry standards.

 Integrations include Slack, Zoom, Google Workspace, Deel, Azure AD, Okta, Workbrew, Vanta, Drata, Thoropass, Sprinto, and Delve.